How to Select Donor Sperm? | IVF & Fertility Clinic London | The Evewell

 Donor sperm with carrier mutations

-If you would like to proceed with a donor who has a carrier mutation, we would just be looking to carry out some additional tests for yourself, just to check that you are not a carrier for the same mutation (our transports team would be able to discuss any impacts this may have on timeframe or costings).
+One of the options would be to carry out additional tests, just to check that you are not a carrier for the same mutation (our Embryology Transport Team would be able to discuss any impacts this may have on time frame or costings).

 How much donor sperm to buy